deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/04-print-the-board/note.md

 ### For Loop with a Container

 C++ offers several ways to iterate over containers.
 One way is to use an index-based loop as above.
-Another way is using a "range-based loop", which you will see frequently in lots of project.
+Another way is using a "range-based loop", which we will see frequently in lots of project.
 See the following code for an example of how this works:

 **1D Vector**